Dashron/Roads/README.md

 If you would like a link to run via PJAX instead of a new page load, simply add the following data attribute

-`data-roads="link"`
+`data-roads-pjax="link"`

 e.g.

-`<a href="/home" data-roads="link">Home</a>`
+`<a href="/home" data-roads-pjax="link">Home</a>`

 ### PJAX Page titles

-To handle page titles you will need to add matching middleware to your server, and your client road.
+To handle page titles you will need to add matching middleware to your client and server roads.
 Roads already includes a simple form of this via the setTitle middleware, and the PJAX function addTitleMiddleware.

 Your server should include the following: